-- (b) The Regents of the University of California are requested to adopt policies that are, to the extent that is feasible, equivalent to the provisions of subdivision (a). - (c) The definitions of foster youth, former foster youth, homeless youth, and former homeless youth in Section 66025.9 shall apply to this section. - SEC.
-4. Section 68084.5 is added to the Education Code, to read: - 68084.5.
-A student who currently resides in California and is 19 years of age or under at the time of enrollment may be entitled to resident classification until he or she has resided in the state the minimum time necessary to become a resident if he or she has been determined at any time during the two years immediately preceding the residency classification determination to be homeless as that term is defined in subparagraph (A) of paragraph (2) of subdivision (b) of Section 66025.9. - SEC.
-5. Section 69514.5 of the Education Code is amended to read: - 69514.5. (a) The Community College Student Financial Aid Outreach Program is hereby established.
-The commission shall, in consultation with the office of the Chancellor of the California Community Colleges, develop and administer this program for the purpose of providing financial aid training to high school and community college counselors and advisors who work with students planning to attend or attending a community college.
-This training shall also address the specific needs of all of the following: - 33 (1) Community college students intending to transfer to a 34 four-year institution of higher education. - (2) Foster youth, as defined in Section 66025.9. - (3) Homeless youth and former homeless youth, as defined in Section 66025.9. - 38 (3)
+(c) The definitions of foster youth, former foster youth, and homeless youth in Section 66025.9 shall apply to this section.

-(4) Students with disabilities.
+- SEC.
+4. Section 69514.5 of the Education Code is amended to read: - 69514.5. (a) The Community College Student Financial Aid Outreach Program is hereby established.
+The commission shall, in consultation with the office of the Chancellor of the California Community Colleges, develop and administer this program for the purpose of providing financial aid training to high school and community college counselors and advisers who work with students planning to attend or attending a community college.
+This training shall also address the specific needs of all of the following: - (1) Community college students intending to transfer to a four-year institution of higher education. - (2) Foster youth, as defined in Section 66025.9. - (3) Homeless youth and former homeless youth, as defined in Section 66025.9. - (4) Students with disabilities.